dready92/PHP-on-Couch/doc/couch_client-database.md

 Database changes interface
 =========================

-CouchDB implements database changes feedback and polling.[You'll find more infos here.](http://books.couchdb.org/relax/reference/change-notifications).
+CouchDB implements database changes feedback and polling.
+[You'll find more infos here](http://books.couchdb.org/relax/reference/change-notifications).
-For any event in the database, CouchDD increments a sequence counter.
+For any event in the database, CouchDB increments a sequence counter.

 Getting changes
 --------------